DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Introduction

 \subsection{Our contributions}

-The central contribution of this paper lies in the development of a new resource-efficient algorithm for nonconvex finite-sum optimization problems in a decentralized environment, dubbed \underline{DE}centralized \underline{ST}ochastic \underline{RE}cur\underline{S}ive gradient method\underline{S} (DESTRESS ).
-DESTRESS provably finds first-order stationary points of the global objective function $f(\x)$ with the optimal incremental first-order (IFO) oracle complexity, i.e. the complexity of evaluating sample gradients, matching state-of-the-art centralized algorithms, but at a much lower communication complexity compared to existing decentralized algorithms over a wide range of parameter regimes.
+The central contribution of this paper lies in the development of a new resource-efficient algorithm for nonconvex finite-sum optimization problems in a decentralized environment, dubbed \underline{DE}centralized \underline{ST}ochastic \underline{RE}cur\underline{S}ive gradient method\underline{S} (\myalg). \myalg provably finds first-order stationary points of the global objective function $f(\x)$ with the optimal incremental first-order (IFO) oracle complexity, i.e. the complexity of evaluating sample gradients, matching state-of-the-art centralized algorithms, but at a much lower communication complexity compared to existing decentralized algorithms over a wide range of parameter regimes.

-To achieve resource efficiency, DESTRESS leverages several key ideas in the algorithm design.
-To save local computation, DESTRESS harnesses the finite-sum structure of the empirical risk function by performing stochastic variance-reduced recursive gradient updates at each agent \cite{nguyen2019finite,fang2018spider,wang2019spiderboost,li2019ssrgd,li2021zerosarah,li2021page}, an approach that is shown to be optimal in terms of IFO complexity in the centralized setting.
-To save communication, DESTRESS employs gradient tracking \cite{zhu2010discrete} with a few mixing rounds per iteration, which helps accelerate the convergence through better information sharing \cite{li2020communication}; the extra mixing scheme can be implemented using Chebyshev acceleration \cite{arioli2014chebyshev} to further improve the communication efficiency.
-In a nutshell, to find an $\epsilon$-approximate first-order stationary points, i.e. $ \E \big\| \nabla f(\xout) \big\|^2_2\leq \epsilon$, where $\xout$ is the output of DESTRESS , and the expectation is taken with respect to the randomness of the algorithm, DESTRESS requires: \begin{itemize} \item $O \big(m + (m/n)^{1/2} L / \epsilon \big)$ per-agent IFO calls,\footnote{The big-$O$ notation is defined in \Cref{sub:paper_organization_and_notation}.} which is {\em network-independent}; and
+To achieve resource efficiency, \myalg leverages several key ideas in the algorithm design.
+To reduce local computation, \myalg harnesses the finite-sum structure of the empirical risk function by performing stochastic variance-reduced recursive gradient updates \cite{nguyen2019finite,fang2018spider,wang2019spiderboost,li2019ssrgd,li2021zerosarah,li2021page,zhou2020stochastic}---an approach that is shown to be optimal in terms of IFO complexity in the centralized setting---in a randomly activated manner to further improve computational efficiency when the local sample size is limited.
+To reduce communication, \myalg employs gradient tracking \cite{zhu2010discrete} with a few mixing rounds per iteration, which helps accelerate the convergence through better information sharing \cite{li2020communication}; the extra mixing scheme can be implemented using Chebyshev acceleration \cite{arioli2014chebyshev} to further improve the communication efficiency.
+In a nutshell, to find an $\epsilon$-approximate first-order stationary points, i.e. $ \E \big\| \nabla f(\xout) \big\|^2_2\leq \epsilon$, where $\xout$ is the output of \myalg, and the expectation is taken with respect to the randomness of the algorithm, \myalg requires: \begin{itemize} \item $O \big(m + (m/n)^{1/2} L / \epsilon \big)$ per-agent IFO calls,\footnote{The big-$O$ notation is defined in \Cref{sub:paper_organization_and_notation}.} which is {\em network-independent}; and